lowkangxuan/lowkangxuan.github.io/src/projects/index.md

 ---

 ## Projects
-Check out the list of projects I have developed over the past few years
+Check out the list of projects I have developed over the past few years which includes projects I have done for school and personal use

 <div class="d-flex flex-row flex-wrap gap-1 pt-4">
     {% for tag in collections.tagList -%}